 Within these complex collections are no fewer than four sheets of this plant with an interesting history – both for its eponymy and (dual) naming.
 These also provide good examples of the collections described above (two originating with Roxburgh, one with Russell) and an additional one with links with the Tranquebar Missionaries in the period following König.

 When Lady Anne Monson arrived in India in 1774 König announced in a letter to his friend Solander that he intended to name a species for her (Linnaeus had already dedicated a genus to this redoubtable botanist, who had once been scandalously divorced from one of Hope’s second cousins).
 The plant chosen was an attractive amaranth of sandy seashores that was later discovered to occur beyond India, in Sri Lanka, Myanmar, Thailand, Vietnam, and the Chinese island of Hainan.
-König died and it fell to others to achieve the commemoration, when two Swedish authors both published the same species in 1782, but in two different genera: in Lund Retzius published Celosia monsonia, while the younger Linnaeus had (slightly earlier) published Illecebrum monsoniae in his Stockholm-published Supplementum.
+König died and it fell to others to achieve the commemoration when two Swedish authors published the same species, but in two different genera.
+In 1781, in Lund, Retzius published Celosia monsonia, and the following year (April 1782) the younger Linnaeus published Illecebrum monsoniae in his Stockholm-published Supplementum.
 Doubts over the generic placement continued – in the 19th century Martius placed it in Aerva where it remained for more than a century until 1974 when Chris Townsend moved it to a genus of its own (on the basis of its opposite leaves, and seed and tepal morphology); unfortunately he coined a generic name (Trichurus) that had already been used, and it fell to the Indian botanist S.S.R.
 Bennet to modify the name, so the plant is currently known as Trichuriella monsoniae (L. f.)
 Bennet.

 The odd one out of the four early sheets at E is from Robert Wight’s herbarium, a duplicate, probably a remnant from Arnott’s herbarium, sent to E from the University of Glasgow and mounted in the late 19th century.
 It bears two early tickets, one with the Linnaean name Illecebrum Monsoniae (the other, Illecebrum lanatum, may have been affixed by mistake during mounting).
 As Wight had specimens from the Tranquebar collection, obtained from J.P.
 Rottler the last of the Missionaries, which included collections made by Rottler himself, but also his contemporaries J.G.
 Klein and B. Heyne.
 Of the other three sheets, one is from Roxburgh’s Royal Society collection, with a name misidentified (or mistranscribed) by Wright: the ticket annotated in his hand reads ‘5.
 56. Celosia monoica’.
 The second is from the ‘scrawled binomial’ set misattributed to Roxburgh, and is annotated on the verso by Patrick Russell with the Retzian name ‘Celosia monsonia’.
 The third belongs to the ‘Roxburgh ticket’ set, with the name Celosia monsonia in Roxburgh’s hand, remounted on a sheet with an 1843 watermark.